10 Best Exfoliators in the Philippines 2026 | Buying Guide Reviewed By Dermatologist

 3 | Human Nature Niacinamide Scrub Mask | ![]() | Glow Naturally, Scrub Beautifully | Physical | Dry Sin, Sensitive Skin, Oily Skin | Niacinamide, Bamboo Scrubs, Kaolin Clay, Vitamin E, Bergamot Peel Oil, Soybean Oil, Hydrated Silica, Natural Ingredients | Face | 100 mL | |

-4 | COSRX BHA 4% Blackhead Power Liquid | ![]() | Powerful Pore Clearing and Brightening | Chemical | Oily Skin, Sensitive Skin | Betaine Salicylate, Willow Bark Water, Niacinamide, Sodium Hyaluronate, Panthenol, Butylene Glycol, Hexanediol, Arginine | Face | 100 mL | |
+4 | COSRX BHA 4% Blackhead Power Liquid | ![]() | Plant-Derived Exfoliation for Blackhead Care Without Harsh Acids | Chemical | Oily Skin, Sensitive Skin | Betaine Salicylate, Willow Bark Water, Niacinamide, Sodium Hyaluronate, Panthenol, Butylene Glycol, Hexanediol, Arginine | Face | 100 mL | |

-5 | Skinfood Black Sugar Mask Wash Off | ![]() | Smooth, Glow, and Renew with Every Wash | Physical | All Skin Types, Normal Skin, Oily Skin, Sensitive Skin, Dry Skin | Black Sugar | Face | 100 mL | |
+5 | Skinfood Black Sugar Mask Wash Off | ![]() | Smooth, Glow, and Renew With Every Wash | Physical | All Skin Types, Normal Skin, Oily Skin, Sensitive Skin, Dry Skin | Black Sugar | Face | 100 mL | |

 6 | Isntree Chestnut BHA 2% Clear Liquid | ![]() | Gentle Exfoliation, Clear Skin | Oil Skiny, Acne-Prone Skin | Oil Skiny, Acne-Prone Skin | Propanediol, Hexanediol, Salicylic Acid, Chestnut Shell Extract, Sodium Hydroxide, Glycerin, Hyaluronic Acid, Sodium, Willow Bark Extract, Allantoin | Face | 100 mL | |